 The level of review depends on the type of questions the participants are asked.
 If the questions include general opinions about suicide, the level of review is determined by the risk/benefit ratio.
 If you are uncertain of the protocol type that you should use for submission, contact WVU OHRP for assistance.

 The level of review depends on whether the research is considered "not human subject research" (NHSR), only minimal risk, or more than minimal risk; not the type of population targeted by the study (with the exception of those involving prisoners, which must be reviewed at the full board levels).

-The use of biological specimens (e.g., human feces, pathogens, human tissue of any type), requires approval from the Institutional Biosafety Committee (IBC) before submitting the protocol application.
-The IBC will issue a letter of approval which must be attached to the submission.
+The use of recombinant DNA, blood-borne pathogens, or infectious agents associated with disease in humans, requires approval from the Institutional Biosafety Committee (IBC) before the protocol can be approved by the IRB.
+The IBC will issue a letter of approval which must be attached to the human subject protocol submission.